 - Witnesses can provide valuable testimonies regardless of where they are located.

 There are witnesses who can’t attend a deposition in person for a variety of different reasons.
 Maybe that person can’t get out of work or has a medical condition that prevents him or her from traveling.
-That is another reason why video depositions are so essential to have.
-Court reporting companies providing deposition services are all around the country and have technical equipment that can record information that a witness provides in a deposition.
+That is another reason why video depositions are so essential to have. court reporting agency Nevada providing deposition services are all around the country and have technical equipment that can record information that a witness provides in a deposition.
 The great thing is that witnesses are not required to be in the same city as the legal firm handling the case.

 - Video depositions display body language, which may be very important when determining the authenticity of a witness’ testimony.